 We are both really happy with our current lifestyle.
 We live by the beach (on a budget!) in one of the most beautiful cities in the world.
-Both Mr. Flamingo and I are content with our jobs (especially because we know we won’t have to do them forever) and have a pretty good work-life balance.
+Both Mr. Flamingo and I are content with our jobs and have a pretty good work-life balance already.

 As you can see, we have turned things around for ourselves.
 And if we can do this, anyone can!

 There you have it – our back story.